evanx/redishub-legacy/README.md

 <br></b> Certainly Redis excels at caching and is widely applied for this use case.
 Actually, Redis is an in-memory "data structure server."
 It has many use cases, including fast shareable data storage, analytics, geo-spatial processing, synchronisation, queuing and messaging.

 <b>Why use a hosted Redis service rather than one's own?
 <br></b> Actually Redishub doesn't offer hosted Redis instances (yet).
 It addresses some indie use cases where an online serverless storage/messaging service is convenient.
 Actually I want to see how useful it might be for me personally.
 It's fun to build something that is potentially generally useful, and make it publically available platform from the outset.
-I hope it might promote Redis.
-In any event, I'm sure it'll promote my skills and profile.
-But really I'm doing it for fun.
+I hope it might promote Redis in some small way.

 <b>Will you ever offer a hosted Redis service?
 <br></b> There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache.
 Nevertheless, I want to experiment with orchestrating Redis instances, clusters and replicas.
 However I'm more interested in supporting "bots."